arangodb/docs/site/content/http/pregel.md

         required: true
         description: |+
           Pregel execution identifier.
-        in: query
+        in: path
       responses:
         '200':
           description: |2+
-            HTTP 200 will be returned in case the job execution id was valid.
+            HTTP 200 is returned if the job execution ID was valid.
       tags:
       - Pregel
 ```